inmindos/thinking-flaws/Conservatism.md

     "cbias-math-simplification"
   ]
 source: "https://en.wikipedia.org/wiki/Conservatism_%28belief_revision%29"
+excerpt: "People don't easily change existing belief even when presented with new evidence."
 ---

 People don't easily change existing belief even when presented with new evidence.
 They over weigh existing belief and under weigh new evidence.